 Annapurna Base Camp Trekking – one of the most popular trekking trips – includes varied landscapes in the Annapurna region of the central Himalayas.
 This place is also known as the Annapurna Sanctuary – as located in one of the largest nature conservation area and holy for the local inhabitants.
 The trek offers splendid views of the mighty Himalayan peaks and showcases distinct cultural heritages of local people.

-The trek leads you through the rhododendron forests and terraced farm proffering the charming scenery of the ethnic villages and their lifestyle.
+The trek leads you through rhododendron forests and terraced farm proffering the charming scenery of the ethnic villages and their lifestyle.
 The beautiful views of the Himalayas you can sight include: Annapurna massif’s Annapurna I (8,091 m/ 26,545 ft), Annapurna South (7,219 m/ 23,684 ft), Annapurna III (7,555 m/ 24,786 ft), Gangapurna (7,455 m/ 24,457 ft); Dhaulagiri Range’s Dhaulagiri I (8,167 m /26,795 ft), Dhaulagiri II (7,751m/ 25,430ft), Dhaulagiri III (7,715 m/ 25,311ft); and others such as Himchuli (6,441 m/ 21,131 ft) and Machapuchhre (6,993 m/ 22,942 ft).

 The bowl shaped Annapurna Base Camp – surrounded by mighty mountain peaks – is located at 4,130 m/ 13,549 ft above sea level just after Machhapuchhre Base Camp.
-Trekking to Annapurna Base camp is spectacular to explore villages, cultures, and rural lifestyle close-up with walking in the forest and farmed terraces of mid-hill Nepal.
+Trekking to the Annapurna Base camp is spectacular to explore villages, cultures, and rural lifestyle close-up with walking in the forest and farmed terraces of mid-hill Nepal.

 Your arrival in Kathmandu is fascinating itself.
 Our friendly representative will be there at the airport to receive you and transfer you to your hotel.
 After you complete check-in formality, and taking short rest, we introduce to the market of Thamel, where you can eat your supper, change money, buy some stuffs from supermarket, or buy trekking gears.
 Later we take you to our office for the trip briefing.
 Overnight at your hotel.
 Delay of any kind will postpone the events for next day according to feasibility.

+The day start with a pre-dawn hike to the top of Poonhill to view the sunrise – the most anticipated location for the same.
+After an hour of climb, you reach to the top of Poonhill before sunrise, and wait for it.
+The panoramic view of Annapurna Range and Dhaulagiri is unbeatable and fulfilling in many ways.
+You will drink hot coffee/tea with sunrise and return back to your lodge for breakfast.
 After breakfast, set off for the day, and trek your way through beautiful forest to Tadapani.
 It is long up and down trail today yet enjoying in the forest.
 You enjoy your lunch in a small sunny place called Banthanti.
 From here another stretch of down and up remains.
 Arrive Tadapani and overnight stay here.

 After breakfast with view of mighty Himalayan peaks: Annapura South, Fishtail and Hiunchuli, we start our walk.
 The day starts with downhill trek to a river, from then on after we cross the suspension bridge we walk uphill to Chhomrong.
 We pass through beautiful forest and small settlements of Gurung people on our way, giving us new perspective on Himalayan lifestyle.
 We spend the night at local lodge in Chhomrong.